2xic-archive/Reverse-engineering-tool/README.md

 <img src="README/new_version.png"  width="800px" />
 (web interface, click for better resolution)

-# 	status
+# 	Status
 There is now a branch called version 0.1, it shows the idea and part of the vision.
 Master is maybe already version 0.2, it's web component is a lot faster than the previous version(still some left to do).
 However, I want more work done on the emulator before I do a version bump.
 I feel I had a bit too much focus on the web interface for version 0.1.
 Now a big focus will be on extending the dynamic side, this is key for making this software good.
 That is why I have made a gdb like interface for the terminal, features will come to the terminal before the web interface to make design iterations faster.

 #   Note
-Mostly tested on CTF (elf)binaries + some glibc binary, I'm sure you can make the program do weird things if you try it on something big and complicated. *This program is still under construction*.
+Mostly tested on CTF (elf)binaries, I'm sure you can make the program do weird things if you try it on something big and complicated. *This program is still under construction*.

 #	Features
 -	flat view (see all the sections with code)